 In scholarship aid provided to Harvard College students from Boston in the last 10 years

-BPS student participants reached through educational, mentoring, and internship programs in 2023
+BPS student and educator participants reached through educational, mentoring, and internship programs in 2023

 Partnering with the City of Boston